Guest0x0/normalization-bench/README.md

 So the setting of the benchmarks may be unfair to balanced trees.
 But in practice, the number of bound variables is usually small, too.

+Inlining pairs in association list should in theory reduces some indirectons when looking up variables.
+And the results shows that it indeed brings some slight boost.
+This is in agreement with the results of abstract machine variants below.

 ### abstract machine variants
 The three tested abstract machine variants are CBN,